chase-seibert/blog/_posts/2022-07-22-how-to-run-a-zoom-all-hands.md

 ## Ice Breaker

 You want to maximize the opportunity to get people engaged, right at the start.
 Nothing is engaging as participation.
-The easiest ice breaker for a large group is to use Zoom breakout rooms, and people a prompt of something to talk about.
+The easiest ice breaker for a large group is to use Zoom breakout rooms, and give people a prompt of something to talk about.
 Five people for five minutes is a good rule of thumb.

 Easy conversation prompts: